tonic-team/Tonic-Research-Project-Template/.doc/information.md

 ## Cheat sheet about what goes where:

 - Prior to data acquisition
-    - save all documents related to research planning in the 01-Project_management folder, and update material and methods information as soon as possible.
-For instance, indicate all information about reagents at the time or purchase.
+    - Save all documents related to research planning in the 01-Project_management folder, and update material and methods information as soon as possible.
+      For instance, indicate all information about reagents at the time of purchase.
       And put any code or variable files created for data acquisition in the 02_material_methods folder.

 - Data acquisition and analysis
     - Data is organised first following experiments, make sure to describe every experiment in a readme file and link to the adequate files saved in 02_material_methods.